LostWinds: Development

 The genesis of LostWinds stems from a Frontier "Game of the Week" competition to develop a game that took advantage of the Wii Remote.
 The idea for the game itself came from Steve Burgess, a designer for Frontier.
 He was watching the wind blow through some trees and began thinking about a way to have a player become the wind in a game.
 He began envisioning puzzles and later added a second character to be "moved" and "protected" by the wind, and applied his ideas to the Wii Remote.

 Release and availability

-LostWinds and its sequel were available for iOS, however an iOS update resulted in both games crashing during startup.
+LostWinds and its sequel were available for iOS, but an iOS update resulted in both games crashing during startup.
 This bug was never fixed and the games have both subsequently been removed from the store.
 Square Enix published the game in Japan on December 24, 2008.

 LostWinds was initially the only listed WiiWare game that was unavailable for download or transfer onto the Wii U at the console's launch in November 2012, but this had since been patched in April 2014.
 The game was ultimately delisted from sale on both Wii and Wii U following the discontinuation of the Wii Shop Channel service in January 2019.